JohanHorsmans/Visual-Analytics-Assignment-1/README.md

 To assess my assignment you should download the .ipynb-script in this repository.
 This can be done manually by going through the following steps:

-1: Open the "word_counts.ipynb" file in this repository.
+1: Open the "basic_image_processing" file in this repository.

 2: Press "raw" in the top right corner.